 Potash minerals are used to produce one of the major ingredients in fertilizers, and "potash minerals" is the common industrial term for potassium in various chemical combinations with sodium, magnesium, chloride, and sulfate.
 Important natural and commercial soluble potassium salts are sylvite and langbeinite.
 Sylvite, a mixture of sylvinite and halite, is the typical ore mined in the Carlsbad Potash District (CPD) in southeastern New Mexico.
 Geologically, all of the ore zones occur in the Permian Age.
-Detailed descriptions of these ore zones can be found in the Generalized Columnar Section and Radioactivity Log, Carlsbad Potash District by C. L. Jones, C. G. Bowles, and A. E. Disbrow (1954).
+Detailed descriptions of these ore zones can be found in the Generalized Columnar Section and Radioactivity Log, Carlsbad Potash District, (C. L. Jones, C. G. Bowles, and A. E. Disbrow 1954).
 Also, in 1995 the New Mexico Bureau of Mines (now Geology) and Mineral Resources performed an evaluation of the potash resources in the vicinity of the WLWA.

 The CPD is near the northeast border of the Delaware Basin with soluble potash primarily occurring in Eddy and Lea Counties, which contain the only potash mines in the state.
-The Known Potash Leasing Area (KPLA) consists of that part of the CPD where federal and state lands under BLM management require competitive bidding for mineral leases.
-The WIPP site is on the southeast edge of the KPLA in sections 15 through 22 and 27 through 34 of Township 22 South and Range 31 East.
+The Designated Potash Area (DPA) consists of that part of the CPD where federal and state lands under BLM management require competitive bidding for mineral leases (2012 Secretary of the Interior Order Number 3324).
+The WIPP site is on the southeast edge of the DPA in sections 15 through 22 and 27 through 34 of Township 22 South and Range 31 East, NMPM.